 AHS 384.
 Public Health: Physical Activity Promotion.
 This course addresses public health concepts and issues related to physical inactivity and attempts to prepare the student to work alongside of public agencies and communities to understand the link between physical activity and chronic diseases and how to strategize appropriate interventions.
 Students will have the opportunity to connect theory and practice through dialogue with public health practitioners and community leaders.
 (2) Not being offered 2017 - 2018.
 May be offered in future based on hiring.

 AHS 391.
 Community-Based Research in Urban Public Health.
 Theory and practice of public health program planning and evaluation in partnership with community public health organizations in urban Chicago.
 Students will integrate principles of community building and organizing to address community-identified health issues in the context of social change.
 Emphasis will be placed upon the development of faith-based cultural humility for the recognition and empowerment of existing healthy community assets for the improvement of urban health and quality of life.
 Quantitative and qualitative research methods will be utilized and integrated throughout all phases of health planning and program evaluation.
-Prerequisite: and . $50 course fee.
+Prerequisites: and . $50 course fee.
 Legacy diversity designation.
 Not being offered in 2017-18.
 May be offered in future based on hiring.

 AHS 401.
 Nutrition and Disease.
 The content of the course will cover common chronic diseases, their characteristics, their etiology and treatment.
 The students should be able to explain how a particular disease develops or at least what we know of its development and how nutrients may protect against its development.
 Prerequisite: .
 (2)